buhrmi/buhrmi/README.md

 ## Hi there

-I'm a full-stack developer from Germany, currently living in Da Nang, Vietnam, available for hire.
+I'm a full-stack web developer from Germany, currently living in Da Nang, Vietnam, available for hire.
+Yes, I can do the HTML and CSS.
+However, I'm more interested in application development as opposed to mere websites.
+I've even created my own framework.
+Introducing:

 ### Buhrmi's App Framework